Motherwell sack Hammell after Raith defeat

 The Lanarkshire side spurned a 2-0 lead against 10-man Kilmarnock in their first game back from the World Cup break to draw 2-2, and have lost to fellow strugglers Ross County, St Johnstone and managerless Aberdeen in recent weeks.

-Hammell, who will depart along with assistant Brian Kerr, was heavily backed in the January transfer, bringing in nine players to try and preserve their top-flight status.
+Hammell, who will depart along with assistant Brian Kerr, was heavily backed in the January transfer, bringing in nine players to try to preserve their top-flight status.